-OBJECTIVE 5 - To promote leisure and recreation
+OBJECTIVE 5 - To promote leisure, recreation and tourism

-POLICY WP12 - LEISURE AND RECREATION DEVELOPMENT
+POLICY WP12 - LEISURE, RECREATION AND TOURISM DEVELOPMENT

-Within the existing village of Wilmcote proposals for new leisure and recreation uses will be supported when they meet the following criteria:
+Within the existing village of Wilmcote proposals for new leisure, recreation and tourism uses will be encouraged when they are infilling or re-use existing buildings and meet the following criteria:

-- a) They do not have an adverse impact on residential amenity; - b) They do not have an adverse impact on designated and non-designated heritage assets and their setting; - c) They do not have an adverse impact on privacy, safety and security; and - d) They do not have an adverse impact on the openness and they retain and purposes of the Green Belt.
+- a) They do not have an adverse impact on residential amenity; - b) They do not have an adverse impact on designated and non-designated heritage assets and their setting; - c) They do not have an adverse impact on privacy, safety and security; and - d) They do not have an adverse impact on the visual amenity of the Green Belt.

-Outside of Wilmcote village such proposals will be supported when they are for the provision of appropriate facilities for outdoor leisure and recreation, including small buildings essential for the running of such outdoor recreation, that would not conflict with the purposes of the Green Belt.
+Outside of Wilmcote village in the open countryside such proposals will be permitted when they are for outdoor leisure, recreation and tourism, including small buildings essential for the running of such outdoor recreation, that would not harm the purposes of the Green Belt, residential amenity, visual amenity of the Green Belt or lead to noise or light pollution.

 National Green Belt planning policy seeks to encourage the beneficial use of Green Belt land once it has been defined.
-Wilmcote parish has a number of existing leisure, and recreation assets, including Mary Arden's Farm, the Stratford-upon-Avon Canal, and National Cycle Route No. 5 runs through the parish.
+Wilmcote parish has a number of existing leisure, recreation and tourism assets, including Mary Arden's House and the Stratford-upon-Avon Canal, National Cycle Route No. 5 runs through the parish.
 These benefit visitors, the local community and the local and wider economy.

-Mary Arden's Farm is one of the five Shakespeare houses within the Stratford-on-Avon area.
-The Shakespeare Site Tour Bus comes through the village all year and The Shakespeare Birthplace Trust (SBT) is putting plans together for year-round opening of Mary Arden's Farm.
+Mary Arden's House is one of the five Shakespeare houses within the Stratfordupon-Avon area.
+The Shakespeare Site Tour Bus comes through the village all year and The Shakespeare Birthplace Trust (SBT) is putting plans together for year-round opening of Mary Arden's House.